 Percussive stunning with a blunt instrument

 Percussive stunning is when you knock the fish unconscious with a blunt instrument to the head.
-This should be done while the fish is still submerged in water.
+This should be done while the fish is still submerged in water (see here on how to handle fish).
 The amount of force depends on the size of the fish and larger fish will require a greater impact than small fish.

 The correct spot to perform percussive stunning on a fish is the space just above the eyes as this directly impacts the brain.
 Accuracy is important here – incorrectly stunning the fish means it could remain conscious and could cause further distress and suffering.
 If the fish is still conscious after the first blow, another strike to the head with a blunt instrument should be applied.